 One thing leads to another.
 It snowballs.
 And all it takes is persistence and stepping out into new areas.

 Kathryn Lay has sold 700 articles, stories, and essays to Woman’s Day, Woman’s World, Parenting, Healthy ChildCare, Guideposts, Home Life, Christian Parenting Today, CHICKEN SOUP FOR THE MOTHER’S SOUL, GUIDEPOSTS ANTHOLOGIES, and more.
-She teaches two writing courses at http://coffeehouseforwriters.com and can be reached at firstname.lastname@example.org.
+She has a website: http://www.kathrynlay.com/ and she can be reached at email@example.com.